ShreyaVijaykumar/ShreyaVijaykumar/readme.md

 ---

+## Tech Blogs
+- **[Stop Memorizing Loss Functions in ML - Here’s How to Actually Understand Them](https://medium.com/@shreyavj.05/stop-memorizing-loss-functions-in-ml-heres-how-to-actually-understand-them-26d6ea59f974)** - This article breaks down the most important loss functions in machine learning.
+Instead of dumping formulas, I’ll show you where each one belongs, a mnemonic to remember it, and insider commentary you won’t usually find in textbooks.
+- **[How Federated Learning Solves the Accuracy Gap in Heterogeneous Data](https://medium.com/@shreyavj.05/how-federated-learning-solves-the-accuracy-gap-in-heterogeneous-data-8739470447e0)** - I explored Federated Learning (FL) to address a common challenge: improving model performance across clients with heterogeneous data without sharing raw datasets.

 ##  Wins & Highlights
 -  **IEEE CommBattle Ideathon Winner (2024)** – Built AI-driven judiciary prototype and won a crash prize.
 -  **C-DAC Intern** – Kernel tuning for **BOSS OS** to improve latency & CPU scheduling.